pmcharrison/psynet-mirror/docs/trial_overview.rst

 4. Create a trial from this node (:meth:`dlgr_utils.trial.main.Trial.__init__`).

+The trial is then administered to the participant, and a response elicited.
-Once the trial is finished, the network is also given another opportunity to grow.
+Once the trial is finished, the network is given another opportunity to grow.

 The implementation also provides support for asynchronous processing, for example to prepare the stimuli available at a given node,